fjallemark/TimetablePlanningApp/Readme.md

 ## Function overview
 1. Defining layout topology: stations and their connecting stretches.
 2. Defining scheduling stretches: the working unit and the unit for grapghical timetables.
-2. Scheduling trainson a stretch with extensive checking of consistency and other scheduling rules.
+2. Scheduling trains on a stretch with extensive checking of consistency and other scheduling rules.
-4. Building loco- and trainset scheduling by defining the trains or part of train they shoud run.
+4. Building loco- trainset, and cargo flow scheduling by defining the trains or part of train they should run.
 5. Constructing driver duties from one or several loco schedule parts.
 6. Printing of all types of documentation needed.
 7. Automatic creation of driver instructions based on scheduling data.